Top-ranked Jannik Sinner has steroid case appealed by the World Anti-Doping Agency

 “It is WADA’s view that the finding of ‘no fault or negligence’ was not correct under the applicable rules,” WADA said in a statement.
 “WADA is seeking a period of ineligibility of between one and two years.
 WADA is not seeking a disqualification of any results, save that which has already been imposed by the tribunal of first instance."

-WADA suggested the rules were not followed correctly despite a prosecutor for tennis's integrity body — which accepted Sinner's version of events — being a lawyer who regularly works on high-profile cases for the global watchdog, including the successful appeal against Russian figure skater Kamila Valieva.
+WADA suggested the rules were not followed correctly despite prosecutor Nicolas Zbinden for tennis' integrity body — which accepted Sinner's version of events — being a lawyer who regularly works on high-profile cases for the global watchdog, including the successful appeal against Russian figure skater Kamila Valieva.

 An appeal verdict at CAS could come quickly — even within just a few months — if the parties agree to cooperate.
 At least that's how it worked in another high-profile doping case in tennis involving Maria Sharapova.